So… Focal does Countdown tournaments.

 - An organiser books a venue – almost always on a Saturday – from late morning until early evening.

-- You pay the entrance fee (usually between £10 and £15) beforehand, turn up, and play some games of Countdown!
+- You pay the entrance fee in advance (typically between £10 and £15), turn up, and play some games of Countdown!
 It’s that simple.

-There are plenty of opportunities to meet new friends during and after the events, too – sometimes a group meal is booked, maybe leading to a local pub.
+There are plenty of opportunities to meet new friends during the events, and sometimes with a group meal booked at a pub or restaurant afterwards, too.

 What does the entrance fee pay for?

-The organiser also prices in a £1 levy per entrant – this funds our FOCAL Finals event in the West Midlands at the end of the year, with a reduced entry fee and/or some little gifts as a thank you to the community for supporting us throughout the year.
+The organiser also prices in a £1 levy per entrant – this funds our Focal Finals event at the end of the year, with a reduced entry fee and/or some little gifts as a thank you to the community for supporting us throughout the year.

 How do you play?